rankutah/blog/sites/rank-utah/content/_index.md

 {{< faqs >}}
 ### What is your experience?
-I built my first professional website for a small business in 2023 and have a Master's degree in Software Development and a Bachelor's in Business Management.
-I've also worked in cybersecurity at Arctic Wolf and Okta.
-You can learn more about my background on my <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn profile</a> or on the <a href="/about">About page</a>.
+I built my first professional website for a small business in 2023, leveraging my Master's degree in Software Development.
+My professional experience also includes roles in cybersecurity at industry leaders like Arctic Wolf and Okta.
+You can learn more about my detailed background on my <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn profile</a> or on the <a href="/about">About page</a>.

 ### What is your web design process?
 You can learn all about my process for designing and building a custom website for your small business on the [Website Design](/services/website-design) page.